-Open source code is ubiquitous both in commercial and internal software applications, but security management is not keeping up, a recent study has found.
+Open source code is ubiquitous both in commercial and internal software applications, but security management is not keeping up, a recent study has concluded.

 Based on an analysis of data of more than 1,100 commercial codebases audited in 2017, the authors of the 2018 Open Source Security and Risk Analysis (OSSRA) report from Black Duck by Synopsys found that almost every codebase (96%) contained open source components.
 That is hardly any news (the ratio itself stayed put annually), but a closer look reveals a more intriguing picture.